 - Short circuit

 The circuit in which line and neutral wires are shorted (touch each other) is known as a short circuit.
-Here current returns back directly to the negative terminal of the supply, without passing through the load as shown in the figure
+Here current returns back directly to the negative terminal of the supply, without passing through the load as shown in figure.

-When the resistances are connected end-to-end as shown in the figure they are said to be connected in series.
+When the resistances are connected end-to-end, as shown in the figure, they are connected in series.

-In the above figure resistance R1, R2, & R3 are connected in series, across supply voltage of ‘V’ volts. in series circuit current through each resistance is same, the voltage drop across each resistance is different and the sum of voltage drops is equal to the voltage applied.
+In the above figure resistance R1, R2, & R3 are connected in series, across a supply voltage of ‘V’ volts. in a series circuit current through each resistance is identical, the voltage drop across each resistance is different and the sum of voltage drops is equal to the voltage applied.